khromov/sveltekit-dynamic-component-load-demo/README.md

 }
 ```

-...we only heed to load the `Heading.svelte` and `Text.svelte` components.
+...we only need to load the `Heading.svelte` and `Text.svelte` components.
 Any other components won't be sent to the browser.

 Live demo:
 https://sveltekit-dynamic-component-load-demo.vercel.app/